DSABenchmark/DSAB/README.md

 ## How to use

-To make it more convenient and easier to use, we have built up a website for sketch benchmark.
-When you visit the home page, there are several modules to configure before running your experiments and drawing graphs.
+To make it more convenient and easier to use, we have built up a website for datastreams algorithms benchmarking.
+When you visit the home page, there are several modules to configure before running experiments and drawing graphs.

 The first module is the dataset module.
-You need to choose one or more network datasets and the selected datasets would be fed to all experiment configuration respectively.
+You need to choose one or more network datasets, and the selected datasets would be fed to each experiments of different parameter settings respectively.
+When you hover over a dataset button, the info about this dataset would pop out.
+Once you clicked the dataset, the corresponding button would turn to grey.

 Though there are some existing datasets available, you can click the button at the bottom of this module to generate your own dataset.
 In the dataset generating page, you need to choose a distribution and fill out the form and submit the request to generate a dataset.
 Once you have done, you can go back to the home page and the generated dataset should be shown in the first module.

 The main function of the benchmark lies in the second module, where you can perform grid search experiments over multiple parameters.
 Here we assume an experiment is defined by a particular sketch combined with a specific task.
 Within each experiment setup, you should first choose a sketch and a task, and then the corresponding parameters would have shown below.
 Each row defines a value range of a parameter.
 If you only need a single value for a parameter, you can only fill out the “from” box and leave the other two alone.
 If you want to perform multiple experiments, click the button at the bottom of this module.